stormsaich/Aardvark/README.md

-Aardvark v1.0 Copy
+Aardvark v1.0 Copyright Notice
 ========

-  Arduino http server and admin console
+  Copyright (c) 2010, TechStorm Studios, Storm Saich

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal